microbus-io/fabric/docs/tech/codegen.md

 #   (empty) - The function name in kebab-case
 #   /path - Default port :417
 #   /directory/ - All paths under the directory
-#   /obj/*/path - Wildcard segment
+#   /obj/*/path - Wildcard path segment
 #   :417/path
 #   :417/... - Ellipsis denotes the function name in kebab-case
 #   :417 - Root path
+#   //example.com:417/path
 #   https://example.com:417/path
 events:
-  - signature:
+  # - signature:
-    description:
+  #   description:
-    path:
 ```

 The `signature` defines the event name (which must start with the word `On` followed by an uppercase letter) and the input and output arguments.
 In `Microbus`, events are bi-directional and event sinks may return values back to the event source.
-The special output argument `httpStatusCode` can be used to set the HTTP status code of the response.

 ### Event Sinks